tensorflow/tfjs-website/source/tutorials/fit-curve.md

   for (let iter = 0; iter < numIterations; iter++) {
     optimizer.minimize(() => {
-      const pred = predict(xs);
+      const predsYs = predict(xs);
-      return loss(pred, ys);
+      return loss(predsYs, ys);
     });
 }
 ```

 ## See the results!

-Once this is done we can take the final values of our variable a, b, c, and d and use them to plot a curve.
+Once this is done, we can take the final values of our variable a, b, c, and d and use them to plot a curve.

 <img src="../images/fit_curve_learned.png" alt="Input data scatterplot" style="max-width: 500px;"/>